Neural and spectral operator surrogates: unified construction and expression rate bounds: Main results

-\begin{remark} Any realization of a NN $\tilde\bG$ of the form \eqref{eq:NN} represents a map from $\R^{n_0}\to\R^{n_{L+1}}$.
-Throughout we will also understand $\tilde\bG$ as a function from $\ell^2(\N)\to\ell^2(\N)$: Formally replacing $A_0$ with an infinite matrix in $\R^{n_1\times\infty}$ and $A_L$ with an infinite matrix in $\R^{\infty\times n_L}$ by filling up the (infinitely many) entries with zeros, $\tilde\bG$ becomes a mapping from $\ell^2(\N)\to\ell^2(\N)$.
+Formally replacing $A_0$, $A_L$ by $\tilde A_0$, $\tilde A_L$ in \eqref{eq:NN}, $\tilde\bG$ in \eqref{eq:NN}} becomes a mapping from $\ell^2(\N)\to\ell^2(\N)$.
 This new network is of the same size as the original one, since we only add zero entries (cp.~\eqref{eq:size}).
-Note that the function it realizes is simply obtained by padding the original network input and output with zeros. \end{remark} The composition $\cD\circ\tilde\bG\circ\cE$ is well-defined in the sense of Rmk.~\ref{rmk:padding}.
+The function it realizes is obtained by padding the original network input and output with zeros. \end{remark} The composition $\cD\circ\tilde\bG\circ\cE$ is well-defined in the sense of Rmk.~\ref{rmk:padding}.

 \begin{theorem} Let Assumption \ref{ass:1} be satisfied with $s>1$, $t>0$.
 Fix $\delta>0$ (arbitrarily small) and $r>0$.
 Then there exists a constant $C > 0$ such that for every $N\in\N$ there exists a ReLU NN $\tilde{\bG}_N$ of size $O(N)$ such that